Toolkit ShelfFind

 Does this include investment opportunity cost?

 No. It focuses on direct housing cash flows and estimated equity.
-Investment returns on down payment cash should be modeled separately.
+If down payment or closing cash would be invested elsewhere, compare that opportunity cost separately before treating the result as final.

 Is the result a recommendation to rent or buy?